-- Describe how the collection of the receivable is monitored. - Details on how the company monitors financial statements for agents and insurance carriers. - Describe how insurance carrier disputes are handled. - Details on any prohibitions against the sale or pledge of the receivables. - · Describe the credit monitoring system. - · Describe the invoicing process.
+- · How is the collection of the receivable monitored? - How does the company monitor financial statements for agents?
+Insurance carriers? - How are insurance carrier disputes handled? - Are there any prohibitions against the sale or pledge of the receivables? - Describe the credit monitoring system? - Describe the invoicing process.

 - Procedures for responding to customer inquiries and response times.

-- · Call volume and average time to answer.
+- Call volume and average time to answer.

 - Number of FTE staff and ratio to call volume.

-- Strategy and technology used.
+- · Strategy and technology used.

 - Procedures for monitoring complaints.

-- Collection strategies for early-, middle- and late-stage collections. - Explanation of call and notice cycles by product type. - · Use of external collection agencies.
-Details on how the bank monitors the activities of the external agency and if the external agency is owned by the bank. - Describe incentives used to encourage collections. - Account-to-collector ratio. - · Right-party contact rate. - · Hold time and abandonment rates. - Use of predictive (behavioural) scoring and other technology. - Policies regarding payment holidays, re-aging, extensions and/or deferrals. - Details on when a policy is cancelled due to non-payment. - · Use of technology.
+- Collection strategies for early-, middle- and late-stage collections. - Explanation of call and notice cycles by product type. - Use of external collection agencies.
+How does the bank monitor the activities of the external agency?
+Is the external agency owned by the bank? - Describe incentives used to encourage collections. - Account-to-collector ratio. - Right-party contact rate. - · Hold time and abandonment rates. - Use of predictive (behavioural) scoring and other technology. - Policies regarding payment holidays, re-aging, extensions and/or deferrals. - When is a policy cancelled due to non-payment? - Use of technology.